 Abstract

 Since this is an early draft, topics outside of the specific aspects that have been established by recorded meeting agreements are not included in the specification.
 Such aspects are to be determined by further development of the VVC project in JVET.
 The high-level syntax for the standard is yet to be developed.
-The aspects of high-level syntax in this early draft are provided only to show how certain features are likely to be controlled by some high-level syntax that may have a sequence level, a picture level, and a slice level (a picture spatial region level that includes a subset of the CTUs of the picture).
+The aspects of high-level syntax in this early draft are provided only to show how certain features are likely to be controlled by some high-level syntax that may have a sequence level, a picture level, and a tile group level (a picture spatial region level that includes a subset of the CTUs of the picture).

 Draft 1 of Versatile Video Coding.